wix-incubator/bower-auto-release/README.md

 }
 ```

+### The `--dist` folder option

+By default the contents of your post-build dist folder will be copied to the bower-component's root folder.
+You can change this behaviour by designating a different folder with the `--dist` option.

+For example to copy the contents of the `build` output folder you would use: `bower-auto-release --dist build`

+Or, to copy everything simply use `--dist .` (take note that in such a case `dist` will be removed from `.gitignore` on the bower-component branch).

 ### Your package is automatically registered to bower

 Once you're build is complete in CI, your package can be installed with -